What REALLY Happens if You Don't File Your Taxes

 The 90% Rule

-Most years, if you have paid 90% of your balance due on Tax Day, the IRS will not penalize you for failing to pay proper estimated taxes.
+Usually, if you have paid 90% of your balance due on Tax Day, the IRS will not penalize you for failing to pay proper estimated taxes.
 (The rule doesn’t apply to tax withholding by your employer.)
-However, for this year, if you paid at least 80% of your tax liability through paycheck withholdings, quarterly estimated tax payments, or a combination of the two, you will not face any IRS penalties.
+You may also be able to avoid penalties if you've paid an amount equal to 100% of the taxes owed for the previous year or owe less than $1000 after subtracting withholdings and credits.

 What’s the Worst That Can Happen?

 If you don’t file your taxes or file for an extension, you will accrue penalties that can be up to 25% of the taxes you owe.
-If you owe $5,000, your penalty will be $1,250.
+So, for example, if you owe $5,000, your penalty will be $1,250.

 If you don’t file for more than 60 days, the penalty could be double your tax bill.
 The penalty compounds monthly until you file.
 If you completely neglect to pay your taxes and ignore the IRS, the government can start garnishing your wages, placing liens on your property, and start talking about jail time.